ank266/discordbot/README.md

 # Discordbot

 ## Overview
-A discord bot made in python that uses speech recognition and text to speech to interact with users in voice calls and text.
+A discord bot made in python to increse the quality of life of the users in the discord servers.
+It can automatically join the voice calls and use speech recognition to interact with users in voice calls for a hands free experience.
 The bot can join calls, listen and speak using Gemini AI.
 It also has some games, plays music and has tools that help with moderating.
 Special assigned users can also edit the code to add functionality straight from the chat.

 ## Features
 ### Voice Channel Integration